lely-industries/lely-core/doc/util/overview.md

 Bit counting and manipulation functions are provided in lely/util/bits.h and lely/util/bitset.h.

-Comparison and hash function for integers, pointers and strings can be found in lely/util/cmp.h and lely/util/hash.h, respectively.
+Comparison functions for integers, pointers and strings can be found in lely/util/cmp.h.

 A uniformly distributed random number generator for unsigned integers is given in lely/util/rand.h.
 A C++ interface, that meets the C++11 random number engine